janbult/community/tutorials/cloud-vpn-interop-guides/aws/index.md

     * **Platform** &mdash; Select **Generic**.
     * **Software** &mdash; Select **Vendor Agnostic**.
-1. View the configuration file and collect the relevant information, such as the pre-shared key and IP addresses.
+1. View the configuration file and collect the relevant information, such as the pre-shared key and gateway IP addresses.
 You'll need these values when you configure the GCP side of the VPN tunnel.
 The following example shows a sample AWS VPN configuration file:

 ![sample-aws-vpn-config-file](https://storage.googleapis.com/gcp-community/tutorials/cloud-vpn-interop-guides/aws/sample-aws-vpn-config-file.png)